Friday, 8 April 2016

 Answer

-Note that for $n \in \mathbf N$ we have
+Note that for nN we have

-$$ \def\fl#1{\left\lfloor#1\right\rfloor}\fl{\frac n2} + 1
+\def\fl#1{\left\lfloor#1\right\rfloor}\fl{\frac n2} + 1 = \fl{\frac{n+2}2}

 and

-$$ \fl{\frac{n+1}2}+1 = \fl{\frac{n+3}2} $$
+\fl{\frac{n+1}2}+1 = \fl{\frac{n+3}2}

-So, if we call the sum $s := \sum_{n=1}^\infty x^{\fl{n/2}}y^{\fl{(n+1)/2}}$ and assume it converges we have,
+So, if we call the sum s := \sum_{n=1}^\infty x^{\fl{n/2}}y^{\fl{(n+1)/2}} and assume it converges we have,

-Now solve for $s$, we have
+Now solve for s, we have

-$$ xys = s - y(1+x) \iff s(1-xy) = y(1+x) \iff s = \frac{y(1+x)}{1-xy} $$
+xys = s - y(1+x) \iff s(1-xy) = y(1+x) \iff s = \frac{y(1+x)}{1-xy}

 If you do not want to assume convergence, you can do the following: Note that